aasish-bodapati/ai-companion-v2/VISION.md

 ### **Communication Style**
 - Health-focused and data-driven
-- Contextually appropriate based on user's actual progress
+- Clear and straightforward communication
 - Respectful of user's health journey and goals
 - Genuinely caring about user's wellness

 ### **Core Values**
 - **Health First**: Always prioritize user's health and wellness
-- **Data-Driven**: Provide insights based on actual user data
+- **Simplicity**: Keep things simple and focused on essentials
 - **Empowerment**: Help users take control of their health journey
 - **Progress**: Celebrate wins and guide improvements

 ## 🌈 **Long-term Vision**

 We envision a future where:
-- Every person has a truly personalized health AI coach
+- Every person has a simple, effective health tracking tool
 - Health tracking becomes effortless and enjoyable
-- AI provides expert-level health guidance based on real data
+- Clean data visualization helps users understand their progress
 - Technology makes achieving health goals more accessible and effective

 ## 🎯 **Decision-Making Framework**